 Teton Raptor Center is legally permitted by federal and state laws to rehabilitate raptor species.
 We are unable to treat songbirds, waterfowls, shorebirds, or any other non-raptor species.
 If you have an injured non-raptor species, contact your local Game and Fish Agency or veterinarian.
 To identify the injured bird and determine if is a raptor, see our page on All About Raptors or visit the Cornell Lab of Ornithology's website.

 A: After receiving an injured raptor we start a treatment plan based on its injury or illness and consult with our veterinary advisor.
 After thorough treatment and rehabilitation, we always hope to return our patients to the wild!
+See our current patients and most recent releases.

 A: We receive calls on our Injured Raptor Hotline and either a staff member or volunteer will either go rescue the bird or meet an individual who has the injured raptor.
 We also work with Wyoming Game and Fish and Idaho Fish and Game to transport injured raptors to our center.
+Sometimes, volunteers bring us birds from hundreds of miles away through the Raptor Rescue Network.